cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 accepting the changes.

 ### ♻ Sharing
-CryptPad keeps these technical details "under the hood" and provides a simple interface to [share documents](https://docs.cryptpad.org/en/user_guide/share_and_access.html#sharing-a-link) via links.
+CryptPad keeps these technical details “under the hood” and provides a simple interface to [share documents](https://docs.cryptpad.org/en/user_guide/share_and_access.html#sharing-a-link) via links.
 Such a link essentially contains the symmetric key for encryption and